 Bus operator apps are fast becoming the go to place for planning (and paying for) bus journeys.
 Not only do they let you plan a journey between A and B, but they also show you the location of your bus in real time on a user friendly map.
 Gone are the days of waiting around at the bus stop waiting for your bus.

-Make sure you’re making the most of the apps available now by checking out our handy guide, or visit the Arriva and First websites to download your app today.
+Make sure you’re making the most of the apps available now by checking out our handy guide, or visit the Arriva, First and WY Metro websites to download your app today.

 Apps also provide a great way to plan a journey by train.
 In a similar way to bus apps, they allow you to easily plan a journey between any two stations, whilst also providing direct access to live updates, station information, booking facilities and much more.
 We’ve provided links to our favourite rail apps below.